kaihulme/alspac-mhst/Video Script : Notebook details.md

 ## Challenges

 - Our Challenges shall be distributed into the initial thinking / work so far section too.
-- In general, what cost most of our time is what are those missing values and how do we carefully impute the data without just roughly delete those features.
+- In general, what cost most of our time is to think about how to process those missing values and how do we carefully impute the data without just roughly delete those features.
+During our data imputation, there's almost 50% of missing values, which leads a large deviation of our dataset with too much noise.
+Different types of imputation were implemented and our bigest challenge is to find a best way to minimise this type of effect.

-## Things To Do (Elvis)
+## Things To Do

 - Video / Report